deliveredtechnologies/deliveredtechnologies.github.io/index.md

 guesswork or unpredictable behavior, which means developers can spend more time creating useful functionality and less time debugging.
 And unlike many other rules engines, RuleBook can be used to drive workflows, where the ordering of rules is important.

-### Interface First Approach
+### RuleBook's Interface First Approach

 The driving force behind RuleBook is that the interface should come first.
 This goes beyond simply defining Java interfaces up front.
 It also means that how a rules engine is used \[by developers\]should not be an afterthought that simply supports the underlying functionality.
-How it's used should be the first thing considered, and an important factor, if not THE most important factor that drives its development.
+How it's used should be the first thing considered, and an important factor, if not THE most important factor that drives development.

 ### RuleBook's License